onzfonz/comp227/src/content/6/en/part6c.md

 }
 ```

-Now let's launch json-server with the command *npm run server*.
+Now let's launch json-server with the command `npm run server`.

-Next, we'll create a method into the file <i>services/notes.js</i>, which uses <i>axios</i> to fetch data from the backend
+Next, we'll create a method into the file *services/notes.js*, which uses `axios` to fetch data from the backend

 ```js
 import axios from 'axios'